 Yogurt boosts your dog immune system

-Yogurt boosts your dog’s immune system and it will help him grow stronger.
+Yogurt boosts your dog’s immune system and will help him grow stronger.
 Don’t feed your dog yogurt if your dog is lactose intolerant.
 Choose Greek yogurt or plain yogurt free of any added sweeteners.
-The probiotics (beneficial bacteria) found in yogurt are good for your dog.
+The probiotics (beneficial bacteria) found in yogurt and kefir are good for your dog.
 Proteins from the yogurt will provide amino acids that are good for tissue repair, muscle development, and hair.
 See more about yogurt for dogs here.

 Use Fish oil to boost the dog’s immune system